Skip to content

 • Have your horse’s eating and drinking habits changed?

-If any of these questions have raised concerns, you should speak to your vet who will be able to assess your horse to determine the problem, then put in place a plan of action to help improve their condition.
+If any of these questions have raised concerns, you should speak to your vet who will be able to assess your horse to determine the problem, then put in place a plan of action to help improve their condition or advise alternative management especially if the condition is a degenerative disease such as arthritis.

 Mental wellbeing